software-mansion/live-compositor/docs/pages/api/renderers/image.md

 # Image

-Represents an image asset uploaded available to compositor.
+Represents an image asset uploaded to the compositor.
 Used by a [`Image` component](../components/Image).

 ## Image